avramdiy/MMM-Analysis/README.md

 - Added a Flask route to visualize the average volume per month for all three period objects using matplotlib.

 ### 5th Commit

+- Added a Flask route to visualize the 90 Day Moving Average from October through December for all three periods.